 - 1 Tbsp dijon mustard

 - 1 Tbsp fresh lemon juice

 - 2 cloves garlic

 - 1 Tbsp finely chopped tarragon

 - abundant flavorless vegetable oil (such as avocado oil or sunflower oil)

-Wash and dry salmon filets, then salt and pepper generously.
+- Pat dry salmon fillets with a paper towel, then salt and pepper generously.

-Place salmon filets on a parchment paper lined (!) baking sheet.
+- Place salmon fillets on a parchment paper lined (!) baking sheet.

-Generously spread mayonnaise on the bottom of the burger bun, place a salmon filet on top, top with spicy microgreens and top all that with the upper part of the burger bun.
+- Generously spread mayonnaise on the bottom of the burger bun, place a salmon fillet on top, top with spicy microgreens and top all that with the upper part of the burger bun.